gustydev/info-site/README.md

 # info-site
-Basic informational site created with Node
+Basic informational site made to practice the very basic functions of NodeJS, such as server creation, file reading and dynamic page switching based on URL.